peteshadbolt/qy/README.md

 ##Qy for Python

-Quantum libraries all in one place.
+Quantum photonics with Python.
 Control and automation, DAQ, IO, simulation, graphics, GUI, analysis.

-###Installing
-`qy` depends on [numpy](http://numpy.org) and [matplotlib](http://matplotlib.org).
-I am trying to avoid dependency on [SciPy](http://scipy.org), but some functions still need it.
-You will need [cython](http://cython.org) and [SWIG](http://swig.org) if you want to compile from source.

-####Windows
-I am periodically building windows installers.
-You can download them [here](https://github.com/peteshadbolt/qy/tree/master/dist).
-Under windows using [mingw32](http://www.mingw.org/), the following commands seem to do the job when building from source:

-    > python setup.py build --compiler mingw32
-    > python setup.py install

-####Linux
-Under linux, this is the command that I am using to compile/build and install qy:

-    $ python setup.py  install --user

-The `--user` is optional.
+### Installing

+I recently moved from disutils to setuptools.
+I'm sure this will create headaches...

 ### Contents